johnturner4004/Learning_CPP/README.md

 * If you want to define a function after it has been called, make a stub by declaring it but not defining it
 * When you do define your function, define it the same way you would have normally just below where it is called
 * The order functions are executed in or even if they are executed is defined in the main() function.
 The main function will ALWAYS be run first

+## 10 Returns

+This demonstrates the purpose of return statements.

+### Things Learned from Returns:

+* Return statements are where a function ends
+* Anything located after the return statement of a function will not execute
+* Return statements return a value to where the function was called